Half-Iterates and Delta Conjectures: Acknowledgements

 \section{Acknowledgements}

-I am grateful to Daniel Lichtblau at Wolfram Research for kindly answering my questions, e.g., about generalizing my original Mathematica code for ML to arbitrary $k$. \ William Jagy \cite{J1-zeal} assisted me in more ways than he can imagine. \ The creators of Mathematica earn my gratitude every day:\ this paper could not have otherwise been written. \ An interactive computational notebook about ML is available \cite{F7-zeal} which might be useful to interested readers; an analog\ for EJ is forthcoming.
+I am grateful to Daniel Lichtblau at Wolfram Research for kindly answering my questions, e.g., about generalizing my original Mathematica code for ML to arbitrary $k$. \ William Jagy \cite{J1-zeal} assisted me in more ways than he can imagine. \ Dmitrii Kouznetsov \cite{K1-zeal} fleetingly mentioned both $g_{3}(\pi/2)$ and $\tilde{g}_{3}(\pi/2)$; see \cite{F1-zeal}. \ The creators of Mathematica earn my gratitude every day:\ this paper could not have otherwise been written. \ An interactive computational notebook about ML is available \cite{F5-zeal} which might be useful to interested readers; an analog\ for EJ is forthcoming.